-- Number of graduates of job training programs who worked on the project (optional question) - Provide description of any other changes made to the project between initial application and the completion of the project - Interconnection Approval Date and Online Date - Registry in which the system is registered (PJM-GATS or M-RETS) - -Provide the PJM-GATS or M-RETS unit ID - -Provide the name on the PJM-GATS and M-RETS account - -Provide proof of accepted irrevocable transfer agreement - -Confirm name of installer from Part I (must match the name of a current ICC Certified DG Installer) - -Provide final invoice showing installer.
-If the system owner is the installer a checkbox can be selected to indicate this- - -Final system cost - -Name of qualified person(s) who conducted the installation
+- Number of graduates of job training programs who worked on the project (optional question) - Provide description of any other changes made to the project between initial application and the completion of the project - Interconnection Approval Date and Online Date - Registry in which the system is registered (PJM-GATS or M-RETS) - Provide the PJM-GATS or M-RETS unit ID - Provide the name on the PJM-GATS and M-RETS account - Provide proof of accepted irrevocable transfer agreement - Confirm name of installer from Part I (must match the name of a current ICC Certified DG Installer) - Provide final invoice showing installer.
+If the system owner is the installer a checkbox can be selected to indicate this - Final system cost

-Note that variations of less than 5% (or less than 1 kW, if 1 kW exceeds 5%) Variations in size or capacitythe system layout between Part I and variations Part II are not allowed except in plot placement that impact less than 5% of the total the following cases:
+Variations in the system layout between Part I and Part II are not allowed except in the following cases:

-- Change in location of the system on a roof or parcel for any DG system, or any system for a Community Solar project which was the only project on a parcel entered into the initial program lottery, if held. - Increase in the surface area covered as long as the originally plotted footprint is still entirely covered by the solar array(s) or associated equipment or wiring. - Decrease in the surface area covered as long as the solar array and any associated equipment or wiring remains entirely in the originally plotted footprint. - Changes in location on a parcel made to provide access paths through the solar array on order to access an otherwise stranded portion of the parcel. - Changes in location on a parcel made to account for parcel unsuitability that was not apparent in the Approved Vendors commercially reasonable investigation of the property when conducting the initial project design. - Approved Vendors may request approval for other changes; such approval will not require project reapproval be granted if the Approved Vendor can demonstrate to the Program Administrator that the change was made due to factors that were not apparent in the Approved Vendor's commercially reasonable investigation of the project when conducting the initial project design and which would not constitute gaming of the lottery system or project application process.
+- Change in location of the system on a roof or parcel for any DG system, or any system for a Community Solar project which was the only project on a parcel entered into the initial program lottery, if held. - Increase in the surface area covered as long as the originally plotted footprint is still entirely covered by the solar array or associated equipment or wiring. - Decrease in the surface area covered as long as the solar array and any associated equipment or wiring remains entirely in the originally plotted footprint.

+- Changes in location on a parcel made to provide access paths through the solar array on order to access an otherwise stranded portion of the parcel. - Changes in location on a parcel made to account for parcel unsuitability that was not apparent in the Approved Vendor's commercially reasonable investigation of the property when conducting the initial project design. - Approved Vendors may request approval for other changes; such approval will be granted if the Approved Vendor can demonstrate to the Program Administrator that the change was made due to factors that were not apparent in the Approved Vendor's commercially reasonable investigation of the project when conducting the initial project design and which would not constitute gaming of the lottery system or project application process.